 It doesn’t seem right, does it?

-In fact, a study by FICO found that consumers with the highest credit scores (above 785) used, on average, only 7 percent of their available credit on credit cards.
+In fact, a FICO study found that consumers with the highest credit scores (above 785) used, on average, only 7 percent of their available credit on credit cards.
 That means they charge only $350 on a credit card with a $5,000 credit limit.
 Or, just $1,400 on several credit cards with combined limits of $20,000.

 Here’s something to remember: Paying off your entire balance every month is not reflected in your utilization rate or, ultimately, your credit score.
 The balance that is used to calculate your utilization rate is based on your last statement balance.
 So, you could charge $900 on a credit card with a $1,000 limit and pay it off the same month, but the FICO credit score will still consider a utilization rate of 90 percent.

 When you’ve paid off your debt and the credit score has decreased, look to just how much of your credit you are using.
 If it’s above 30 percent, you might consider charging less each month.
 If that isn’t an option, you could speak with your issuer about increasing your credit limit.